evenflow0422/evenflow0422/README.md

 ---

 💡 I love developing my skills and reflecting on my progress along the way.<br>
-🌱 Currently learning: Coding languages, AI and Linux environments.<br>
+🌱 Currently learning: Coding languages and Linux environments.<br>
 🔭 Working on: For now small projects.

 ---